Quick answer

 GOTS and Fair Trade certified from the crop stage.
 Long-staple organic cotton, which translates to a softer touch and higher durability per wash cycle compared to standard-staple alternatives.
 No synthetic brighteners — the white is undyed, which is how you achieve white without chlorine bleach or optical brightening agents.

-At $48 for a bath towel, the Boll & Branch sits at the entry point of the premium GOTS tier.
-The weight justifies that positioning.
+At $49 for a bath towel, the Boll & Branch is among the better-value GOTS-certified options.
+The weight justifies the price.
 For households that prefer bath sheets, the price-per-square-inch comparison shifts further in its favor.

 3. Under the Canopy Classic Organic Cotton Bath Towel — Best value